AUSTRALIAN RESEARCH COUNCIL

 Thesis title: Hitting Times for Markov Population Processes Subject to Catastrophes

-(Degree conferred December 2005)
+(PhD awarded December 2005)

 Ben is a research scientist in the Cancer Epidemiology Unit at the University of Oxford having previously held a postdoctoral position in the School of Biological Sciences at the University of Bristol.